5000 Special Topics

 5322 Supervisory Approval of the Investigation of a Near Fatality

-Once the supervisor has approved the investigation in IMPACT, the supervisor must do both of the following:
+Once the supervisor has approved the investigation in IMPACT, the supervisor must send the investigation to a complex investigation analyst for secondary approval.

 The secondary approver then has five days to review and either approve or reject the investigation in IMPACT.